-Liverpool and Real Madrid renew rivalry as Xabi Alonso returns to Anfield
+All to know as Liverpool and Real Madrid clash in Champions League showdown

-Liverpool vs Real Madrid: Champions League – team news, start, lineups
+Liverpool vs Real Madrid: Champions League – team news, start and lineups

-Liverpool host Real Madrid in our featured Champions League live text commentary stream on Tuesday.
+Liverpool and Real Madrid renew their rivalry as Los Blancos manager Xabi Alonso returns to Anfield in search of a win.

 Who: Liverpool vs Real Madrid

-What: Champions League group stage
+What: UEFA Champions League group stage

 Where: Anfield, Liverpool